sky-music/sky-python-music-sheet-maker/README.md

 - skyventuree, a.k.a. こじめ (Vietnamese)
 - jmmelko (French)
 - Kai00 (simplified chinese)
-- we are looking for a japanese translator
+- we are still looking for a japanese translator!

 <a id="info"></a>
 ## Info